It’s that story again

 These days, in my own teaching, I typically use a slightly more generalised version of Alexander’s question: “What if there is something I am doing that is causing my problem?”

-I think this iteration makes it a little easier to see, not just who has the power, but also the vital distinction between “doing something wrong” and “doing something that is causing trouble”.
+I think this reframing makes it a little easier to see, not just who has the power, but also the vital distinction between “doing something wrong” and “doing something that is causing trouble”.
 I say “vital” because these two kinds of problem lead to two very different kinds of solution.

 If you are doing something wrong, then you need instruction on how to do it right, and probably some practice.
 For example, you might need a tennis coach to correct your grip, help you with your timing and show you a better line for that perfect forehand.